gdha/pi-stories/docs/pi-stories9.md

 ```
 ### Use the longhorn UI

-In previous command we saw that the IP address where the longhorn-ingress is running is in our case 192.168.0.201 and to test the connectivity we can use `curl`:
+As we have setup metallb with traefik [5] the longhorn-ingress is running is now available at IP address 192.168.0.230 and to test the connectivity we can use `curl`:

 ```bash
 $ curl -v 192.168.0.230:80